MauroDataMapper/docs/docs/developer/releasing.md

 * Zulip
     * Copy the below markdown block into the `announce` stream of Zulip
     * Update the versions for the applications
-    * Xopy in the plain text format of the "releases" output underneath it
+    * Copy in the plain text format of the "releases" output underneath it

 ```markdown
 # New Release